ollypom/ee-jenkins/README.md

 ![Alt text](/images/githubsshkey.png?raw=true "Jenkins SSH Key")

-A personal Access Token will be inserted thanks to the Github Authentication Plugin to allow access to private repos.
-More on that later.

 On the application github repository add a webhook to notify jenkins everytime there is a build:

 Settings > Webooks > Add the payload URL: http://${DTR}:30000/github-webhook/